cocos/cocos-docs/en/animation/edit-animation-clip.md

 ### Adding keyframes

-In addition to adding keyframes by modifying properties as described in **Creating Animation Curves**, you can also add them in the following ways:
+In addition to adding keyframes by modifying properties as described in **Creating Animation Curves**, they can also be added in the following ways:

 1. Select the animation property and use the shortcut <kbd>K</kbd>, which will add a keyframe at the location of the time control line, or ignore it if the animation property is not checked.